-At the end of the 18th century, France annexed our provinces.
+At the end of the 18th century, France annexed Belgium.
 Napoleon feared an English attack on the port of Oostende, so in 1811 he had an imposing fort built in the dunes: Fort Napoleon.
 It is now a museum, bistro and restaurant - it's really worth a visit.

 The Sirene Cup is organised by the 'Koninklijke Voetbalclub' (Royal Football Club) of Oostende.
 This club was established in 1981.
 The 1st team currently plays in the 1st national league.
 KV Oostende has 22 youth teams from which the select teams play at the highest level in Belgium.

 The matches of this international youth football tournament are played at the De Schorre sports park in Oostende.
 In addition to all the basic facilities, a large tent with a terrace and food stands providing snacks and drinks are constructed for the occasion.
 There are also plenty of extra activities to enjoy, such as 'bumper balls' and bouncy castles.
 The sports park is just a stone's throw away from the boulevard and the beach on the Belgian coast.